mhayashi1120/Gauche-text-relative-date/README.md

 # Gauche-text-relative-date

-Intended to use parse date text in command-line app.
+Intended to use roughly parse date text.

 Main entry procedures are: